 - a systematic way to approach an ethical problem, a framework outlining the main areas to consider;

 - when and how to obtain further moral assistance, including published guidance and other materials available from professional organisations and on the web;

 - the significant cultural factors present in the population being seen clinically.

 The specific skills needed for this capability are similar to general rehabilitation skills, although applied in a different context.
 They involve collecting and analysing information and communicating well.

 The expert rehabilitation professional should be able to:

 - both recognise when a legal framework should be applied and be able to use the legal framework correctly;

 - explain how and why the law influences decision-making and actions

-- analyse, discuss and resolve an ethical issue successfully, seeking help when needed;
+- analyse, discuss and resolve a moral issue successfully, seeking help when needed;

 - engage the team in considering and discussing ethical matters without causing any upset or distress;

-- establish the major cultural factors that are relevant to a patient, without making any assumptions and without causing distress or upset.
+- establish the significant cultural factors that are relevant to a patient without making any assumptions and without causing distress or upset.

 - adapt all assessments, decisions and actions to respect a patient’s cultural values as far as is practical and safe;

-- show respect for alternative opinions and different values, both from the patient and family, and from team members and others.
+- show respect for alternative opinions and values from the patient, family, team members and others.

-This page has discussed the second generic professional capability, as it applies to someone who is also expert in rehabilitation.
-It is based on recognising and applying two societal sets of rules governing behaviour – an ethical framework, which reflects the culture of society, at a human level (i.e. similar ethical principles apply to all people), and a legal framework which is a formalised set of ethical principles.
-These principles are taught in outline, but are generally acquired through experience, specifically through active learning rom that experience.
+This page has discussed the second generic professional capability, as it applies to someone who is also an expert in rehabilitation.
+It is based on recognising and using two societal rules governing the behaviour – an ethical framework, which reflects society’s culture at a human level (i.e. similar ethical principles apply to all people), and a legal framework which is a formalised set of moral principles.
+These principles are taught in outline but are generally acquired through experience, specifically through active learning from that experience.